Large-Cap Stocks Going Ex-Dividend Next Week

 As established companies with businesses that generate relatively reliable results, these companies can establish set dividend policies that have specific payout and growth commitments over the long term.
 Furthermore, as large and established companies, many of the large-cap companies generally have a portfolio of diversified businesses.
 This strategy allows these companies to take advantage of market growth across several sectors and weather downturns in one of the several markets in which the companies operate.

 While the equities below might deliver lower growth during bull markets, these stocks will also generally offer better protection in bear markets.
-The market capitalizations range between $12 billion for West Pharmaceutical Services, Inc. (NYSE:WST) to the high of nearly $311 billion for The Procter & Gamble Company (NYSE:PG).
-The average capitalization of the entire group is more than $70 billion.
-The dividend yields range from a marginal 0.02% (The Cooper Companies, Inc., NYSE:COO) to more than 5% (Pembina Pipeline Corporation, NYSE:PBA), with a 2.1% simple average yield.
+The market capitalizations range between $10.5 billion for Pinnacle West Capital Corporation (NYSE:PNW) to the high of more than $224 billion for Pfizer, Inc. (NYSE:PFE).
+The average capitalization of the entire group is more than $48 billion.
+The dividend yields range from a marginal 0.81% (Jacobs Engineering Group, Inc., NYSE:J) to 7.6% (Plains All American Pipeline L.P., NYSE:PAA), with a 3.14% simple average yield.

-Five equities on the list below have not increased their dividend distribution in the trailing 12 months.
-However, while nearly half of the equities here maintained flat dividends, the group also includes three equities with longest streaks of dividend hikes of all S&P 500 Index components.
-These three Dividend Kings – Colgate-Palmolive Company (NYSE:CL), Lowe’s Companies, Inc. (NYSE:LOW) and The Procter & Gamble Company (NYSE:PG) – have boosted their annual dividends for more than 55 consecutive years.
-Furthermore, the six equities below that have been increasing their annual dividend payouts have done so between nine and 66 consecutive years for an average current streak of nearly two decades.
+Only two equities on the list below – Conagra Brands, Inc. (NYSE:CAG) and the Ford Motor Company (NYSE:F) – have not increased their dividend distribution in the trailing 12 months.
+The remaining 21 equities have boosted their annual dividend payouts between one and 43 consecutive years for an average current streak of nearly nine years of consecutive annual dividend hikes.

 First Dividend: 1995